Here’s what to expect during labor for first time moms, plus all the best tips to make giving birth easier and your recovery faster.

 (As a note: I had a medicated/vaginal birth so some of these won’t apply to all pregnant women depending on your situation).

 RELATED: First Time Mom?
 Here’s Everything You Need To Know!

 What does the start of labor feel like?

-Unlike the movies, your water doesn’t always break before you need to go to the hospital, and sometimes your water breaks and you don’t notice!
-You’ll likely start contracting before you get to that point.
+Unlike the movies, your water (amniotic fluid) doesn’t always break before you need to go to the hospital, and sometimes your water breaks and you don’t notice!

-Labor contractions do not stop or ease by changing positions like Braxton Hicks, and they’ll keep coming at increasingly regular intervals.
+Labor contractions do not stop or ease by changing positions like Braxton Hicks contractions, and they’ll keep coming at increasingly regular intervals.
 Once your contractions are coming about every 5 minutes and last for 60 seconds, it’s time to head to the hospital!

-Labor can last anywhere from 4 – 8 hours, and up to 48 hours in some cases!
+Active labor can last anywhere from 4-8 hours and the entire labor process can take up to 48 hours in some cases!

 For first time moms, labor will often be longer, so don’t feel discouraged if you don’t have a baby in your arms after 8 hours of labor.